By CYRUS ENGELSMAN

 The Redlands East Valley High School has had a few recent additions on campus, renovating and updating the library, including a new Maker Lab.

 The Maker Lab is a new area filled with technology to help benefit and to inspire creative passion for students.
 The Lab is managed by head librarian Korrie Krohne, who was excited to finally be able to show off the Maker Lab.

 The Lab is equipped with sewing machines, cricket machines, arts and crafts supplies, fifteen cameras, and 3D printers and scanners.

 The new Maker Lab had been in preparation and construction stages since 2019 and had it soft opening in the Fall of 2021 with a few events.

 Krohne said, “I am so thrilled to have the space available to students.
 When we came back from Winter Break this year, all the scaffolding and other parts of the renovation were out of the way, and we can now use the lab the way it was meant to be used.”

-Junior Josh Buridck adds strings to a face mask he recently created in the new Maker Lab at Redlands East Valley High School.
-This is one of the final steps of the face mask making process.
+Redlands East Valley High School junior Josh Burdick adds strings to a face mask he recently created in the new Maker Lab in the school’s media center as Korrie Krohne, teacher-librarian, guides him and other students.
+Adding strings is one of the final steps of the face mask making process.
 (CYRUS ENGELSMAN/ Ethic News photo)

 To counteract large amounts of students from overcrowding the area, students have to sign up in advance to use the lab.
 There are a variety of ways to sign up for the maker lab: the library tab on the schools webpage can bring up a form for personal projects, teachers can sign up the entire class to do a lab, and the librarian-led labs that students can sign up for.